ldlasso2/Elasticsearch/README.md

 ![Screenshot](Storage1.PNG)

-* A new window opens,select the cluster and put the name you want to the workspace in this case it will be called storage-example, we click on install and wait a few minutes.
+* A new window opens, select the cluster and put the name you want to the workspace in this case it will be called _storage-example_, we click on install and wait a few minutes.

 ![Screenshot](Storage2.PNG)